istio/istio.io/content/docs/examples/tutorial/setup-kubernetes-cluster/index.md

     To limit the permissions of each participant on a namespace-basis, complete the following steps:

-    1. Create a role to provide read access to `istio-system` namespace:
+    1. Create a role to provide read access to the `istio-system` namespace:

         {{< text bash >}}
         $ kubectl apply -f - <<EOF